 - The compression ratio in a gasoline-powered engine will usually not be much higher than 10:1 due to potential engine knocking (autoignition) and not lower than 6:1.

 - A turbocharged Subaru Impreza WRX has a compression ratio of 8.0:1.
-In general, a turbocharged or supercharged engines already have compressed air at air intake, therefore they are usually built with lower compression ratio.
+In general, turbocharged or supercharged engines already have compressed air at the air intake.
+Therefore they are usually built with a lower compression ratio.

 - A stock Honda S2000 engine (F22C1) has a compression ratio of 11.1:1.

 - In 2012, Mazda released new petrol engines under the brand name SkyActiv with a 14:1 compression ratio.
-To reduce the risk of engine knocking, residual gas is reduced by using 4-2-1 engine exhaust systems, implementing a piston cavity, and optimizing fuel injection.
+Residual gas is reduced by using 4-2-1 engine exhaust systems, implementing a piston cavity, and optimizing fuel injection to reduce the risk of engine knocking.

-- The Diesel engines have the compression ratio that normally exceed 14:1 and ratios over 22:1 are also common.
+- The Diesel engines have a compression ratio that normally exceeds 14:1, and ratios over 22:1 are also common.

 Thermal Efficiency for Otto Cycle

 The heat absorbed occurs during combustion of fuel-air mixture, when the spark occurs, roughly at constant volume.
-Since during an isochoric process there is no work done by or on the system, the first law of thermodynamics dictates ∆U = ∆Q. Therefore the heat added and rejected are given by:
+Since during an isochoric process there is no work done by or on the system, the first law of thermodynamics dictates ∆U = ∆Q. Therefore, the heat added and rejected is given by: